junsiyang/lua-resty-redis-bloomfilter/README.md

 ##Overview
 You can know the introduction of Bloom Filter from wikipedia <https://en.wikipedia.org/wiki/Bloom_filter>.

-Also about the hash algorithm i used, i refer to the algorithm from <https://github.com/erikdubbelboer/redis-lua-scaling-bloom-filter>.
+About the hash algorithm i used, please refer to the algorithm from <https://github.com/erikdubbelboer/redis-lua-scaling-bloom-filter>.

-In order to reduce runtime computation, i pre-compute a lot of things and cache them in the global variables.
+In order to reduce runtime computation, i pre-computed a lot of calculation and cache them globally.

 ##Configuration
-you can find three variables, **"SIZE"**, **"PRECISION"**, **"NAME"**.
+you can find three configuration variables, **"SIZE"**, **"PRECISION"**, **"NAME"**.

 SIZE means the size of bit array.</br>
 PRECISION means the missing tolerance of bloom filter.</br>
 NAME means the prefix of redis key.

+Modify them to be perfect for your program.

 ##Usage
 1. bf_check(redis_client, data) return 0/1 (0: not found, 1: found)